 5.4. ePER Summary Reports

-A variety of Summary Reports present ePER information by campus, department and PI and are available in the university Reporting System.
-These reports can be run online by anyone with Finance System access.
+A variety of summary reports present ePER information by campus, department and PI and are available in the university reporting system.
 The use of these reports by PIs and departmental administrators is encouraged in order to verify ePER accuracy and monitor certification status.
-Step-by-step guides are available for each of these reports.
+Step-by-step guides are available below for each of these reports.

-The ePERs Summary by PI report summarizes the semester’s effort for all the projects for which the PI is responsible and lists all individuals who must certify effort on the respective projects.
-These reports are delivered to the PI’s portal shortly before the initial email notifications are sent out for semester ePERs.
+The ePERs summary by PI report summarizes the semester’s effort for all the projects for which the PI is responsible and lists all individuals who must certify effort on the respective projects.
+These reports can be obtained in the CU-Data Reporting System when ePERs are ready (generated) for the semester.

 5.5.
 Monitoring and Compliance

-Prior to June 2006, paper-based Personnel Effort Reports were used to certify effort.
-SPA stores and maintains these forms for retrieval and compliance purposes.
-Under the ePER system, SPA runs periodic reports to:
+Prior to June 2006, paper-based personnel effort reports were used to certify effort.
+CCO stores and maintains these forms for retrieval and compliance purposes.
+Under the ePER system, CCO runs periodic reports to:

 - Monitor timely ePER certification